 Now you can start adding actions within the border.
 Drag an action from Toolbar and connect it to the Start icon within the border.

-Step 5: Add Send Email action within border - click on it and the corresponding Properties Panel of the action will open.
+Step 5: Add the Send Email action within the border - click on it and the corresponding Properties Panel of the action will open.

 In Send Email action configuration, use the iterator variable created to reference each element of the list: